Artemon121/deadlock-ability-swapper/README.md

 ## Usage

 1. Open `Deadlock/game/citadel/pak01_dir.vpk` in Source 2 Viewer, then decompile & export `scripts/heroes.vdata`
-2. Fill out all settings in `config.toml`
+2. Copy `config.example.toml`, rename it to `config.toml` and fill out all settings in it
 3. Run the script:

 ```sh